Employer taxes are standard amounts, affected by the state and locality in which you are working.

 The amount that an employee needs to pay depends on several factors – including family situation, their number of dependents, and the anticipated amount of income in a given year.
 They report each of these factors on their W-4s each time they are hired, so that employers can calculate how much to withhold from their paycheck.
 Wrapbook collects this information digitally.

-A breakdown of the payroll taxes is also provided to each employee when they receive a check in the mail.
+A breakdown of the payroll taxes is provided to both employee and the employer.